Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-However, the direct implementation of formulation \eqref{eq:steady_flow_cylinder_constr:b}, which employs pressure anchoring with a pure Neumann outlet condition for both velocity and pressure, often converges to local minima, as illustrated in Figure~\ref{fig:flow_cylinder_re40_pred_u_p_failed_b}.
-A reverse flow with abnormally high velocity magnitude appears near the outlet in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p_failed_b}(a), accompanied by the corresponding pressure distribution in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p_failed_b}(b).
-The phenomenon implies a possible violation of mass conservation, even though the differential form of the divergence-free condition is enforced on all the points.
-To address this issue, an additional constraint is considered to ensure global conservation of mass, requiring the incoming mass flow rate to match the outgoing mass flow rate:
+Fig.~\ref{fig:flow_cylinder_re40_success_failure_comparison}(b) illustrates a representative spurious prediction, obtained by implementing pure Neumann outlet conditions on both velocity components and pressure.
+A reverse flow with abnormally high velocity magnitude appears near the outlet, accompanied by a disturbed pressure field extending into the far field.
+This behavior suggests a violation of global mass conservation, even though the differential divergence-free condition is enforced inside the domain.
+The loss evolution corroborates the failure: the objective continues to grow gradually beyond $10^{-4}$ throughout training, while the momentum constraints decrease only slowly and remain above $10^{-6}$, well above the levels achieved in panel~(a).

-where $N_{\text{out}}$ and $N_{\text{in}}$ denote the numbers of sampled points on the outlet and inlet boundaries, respectively, which are equally-distributed points in this case.
-This enforcement of global mass conservation by matching the mass flow rate at the inlet and outlet boundaries is a common practice in CFD solvers, when pressure is not specified as a Dirichlet condition at the outflow boundaries.

-Figure~\ref{fig:flow_cylinder_re40_p_an_dpdn_loss} shows the evolution of loss terms for the same trial presented in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p_failed_b}, as well as for the formulation \eqref{eq:steady_flow_cylinder_constr:b} with the additional mass flow rate constraint applied.
-A clear difference can be observed between the two cases: in Fig.~\ref{fig:flow_cylinder_re40_p_an_dpdn_loss}(a), the objective function continues to increase gradually throughout training, whereas in Fig.~\ref{fig:flow_cylinder_re40_p_an_dpdn_loss}(b), it decreases rapidly after an initial rise--the same pattern in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p}(d)--and converges within approximately 5,000 epochs.
-This improvement results from the explicit enforcement of the net mass flow rate, as evidenced by the rapid convergence of the orange curve in Fig.~\ref{fig:flow_cylinder_re40_p_an_dpdn_loss}(b), which indicates strict satisfaction of the mass balance constraint.

-Table~\ref{tab:flow_cylinder_re40_cd_theta_s_L_w} summarizes the statistical performance over five independent trials for each formulation: the constant-pressure outlet formulation \eqref{eq:steady_flow_cylinder_constr:a} and two choices of the pressure-anchoring formulation \eqref{eq:steady_flow_cylinder_constr:b} with the mass rate constraint $\mathcal{C}_{\dot{m}}$.
-The comparison is made in terms of the mean and standard deviation of the drag coefficient $C_D$, separation angle $\theta_s$, and normalized wake length $L_w/D$, against conventional numerical results.
-All formulations yield acceptable difference on the evaluation metrics, compared to the mean value of previous numerical studies.
-Without any boundary condition on pressure, the pressure-anchoring formulation \eqref{eq:steady_flow_cylinder_constr:b} with $\mathcal{C}_{\dot{m}}$ exhibits the best agreement with reference data, only leaving wake length has ex .
-This improvement can be attributed to the fact that the pressure-Neumann outlet condition imposes less artificial influence on the near-cylinder flow field compared to the constant-pressure outlet condition.